An isomorphism of motivic Galois groups: Nori's Galois group

+In order to talk about Tate twists and to stabilize the category of effective Nori motives we will need a monoidal version of Nori's Tannakian theory for diagrams.
+The problem one faces is that the tensor product of relative motives $\h_{n}(X,Z)\otimes \h_{n'}(X',Z')$ is typically not equal to $\h_{n+n'}((X,Z)\times (X',Z'))$ but only related to the latter via the K\"{u}nneth spectral sequence.
+It is therefore natural to restrict to pairs whose homology is concentrated in a single degree.

-We will need monoidal versions of these constructions.
-For this let us restrict to the full subdiagram $\diagoodeff$ of $\diaeff$ consisting of \emph{good pairs}, \ie{} vertices $(X,Z,n)$ with $X\backslash Z$ smooth and $\h_{\bullet}(X,Z;\Z)$ a free abelian group concentrated in degree $n$.
+Consider the full subdiagram $\diagoodeff$ of $\diaeff$ consisting of \emph{good pairs}, \ie{} vertices $(X,Z,n)$ with $X\backslash Z$ smooth and $\h_{\bullet}(X,Z;\Z)$ a free abelian group concentrated in degree $n$.
 It follows essentially from the Basic Lemma (recalled in~§\ref{sec:basic-lemma}) that ${\cal C}(\h_{\bullet}|_{\diagoodeff})$ is canonically equivalent to $\ehm$ (see~\cite[Pro.~3.2]{nori-lectures} or~\cite[Cor.~1.7]{huber-mueller:nori} for a proof).
 Moreover, on $\diagoodeff$ there is a ``commutative product structure with unit'' in the sense of~\cite{huber-mueller:nori} induced by the cartesian product of varieties, and $\h_{\bullet}|_{\diagoodeff}$ is canonically a \ugm representation (see appendix~\ref{sec:N-ugm} for a recollection on these notions).
 This endows $\ehm$ with a monoidal structure such that the functor $o$ mapping to $\fMod{\Lambda}$ is monoidal (\cite[Thm.~4.1]{nori-lectures}, \cite[Pro.~B.16]{huber-mueller:nori}).
-As in the non-monoidal case it has a universal property which we state in the following instance of Nori's Tannaka duality theorem in the monoidal setting~\ref{thm:N-ugm-universal} (cf.\ also~\cite{bruguieres-tannaka-nori}). \begin{cor} Let $\Lambda$ be a principal ideal domain.
+As in the non-monoidal case it has a universal property which we state in the following instance of Nori's Tannaka duality theorem in the monoidal setting~\ref{thm:N-ugm-universal} (cf.\ also~\cite{bruguieres-tannaka-nori,huber-mueller:nori,huber-mueller:periods-nori}). \begin{thm} Let $\Lambda$ be a principal ideal domain.
 Suppose we are given a right exact monoidal abelian $\Lambda$-linear category $\mathcal{A}$\footnote{Hence $(A,\otimes)$ is a monoidal abelian $\Lambda$-linear category such that $\otimes$ is right exact $\Lambda$-linear in each variable.} together with a monoidal faithful exact $\Lambda$-linear functor $o:\mathcal{A}\to\fMod{\Lambda}$ and a \ugm representation $T:\diagoodeff\to\mathcal{A}$ such that the following diagram of solid arrows commutes.

 Then there exists a monoidal functor $\ehm\to\mathcal{A}$ (unique up to unique monoidal isomorphism), represented by the dotted arrow in the diagram rendering the two triangles commutative (up to monoidal isomorphism).